 After comparing both horns and ribbon tweeters, we found horns to have two issues, which are coloration and listening fatigue.

-Ribbon tweeters also have fragility problems and high cost, though they’ve won the hearts of many audiophiles and hi-fi enthusiasts because of their transient response, directivity, and frequency response.
+Ribbon tweeters also have fragility problems and high costs, though they’ve won the hearts of many audiophiles and hi-fi enthusiasts because of their transient response, directivity, and frequency response.

 To recap, while both horns and ribbons offer several real benefits, they each introduce different problems.